forta-network/docs/docs/index.md

     ---

-    Know how Forta protocol works and it's Governance, the FORT token and a security overview
+    Learn how the Forta protocol works and it's Governance, the FORT token and a security overview

     [:octicons-arrow-right-24: Forta Overview](governance.md )